dosco/graphjin/docs/guide.md

 Without writing a line of code get an instant high-performance GraphQL API for your Ruby-on-Rails app.
 Super Graph will automatically understand your apps database and expose a secure, fast and complete GraphQL API for it.
 Built in support for Rails authentication and JWT tokens.

 ## Features
+- Automatically learns Postgres schemas and relationships
+- Supports Belongs-To, One-To-Many and Many-To-Many table relationships
 - Works with Rails database schemas
-- Automatically learns schemas and relationships
-- Belongs-To, One-To-Many and Many-To-Many table relationships
-- Full text search and Aggregations
+- Full text search and aggregations
 - Rails Auth supported (Redis, Memcache, Cookie)
 - JWT tokens supported (Auth0, etc)
-- Join with remote REST APIs
+- Join database queries with remote data sources (APIs like Stripe, Twitter, etc)
-- Highly optimized and fast Postgres SQL queries
+- Generates highly optimized and fast Postgres SQL queries
+- Uses prepared statements for very fast Postgres queries
 - Configure with a simple config file
 - High performance GO codebase
 - Tiny docker image and low memory requirements